JakeGWater/vpifg.com/_sources/fundamentals/timecode.rst.txt

 ##################
-Timecode Integrity
+Timecode
 ##################

 .. wip::

-Timecode integrity will make our lives easier at every step.
+Timecode will make our lives easier at every step.
 Even for a short film, there may be hundreds of shots, each requiring post-production and vfx.

 Youw will encounter multiple types of timecode encodings.